 I’ve written about this before, but in my view panic selling a defensive dividend payer like Centrica is like selling a buy-to-let property because its rental income drops for a year or two.

 Typically rent will drop because there’s a void period, i.e. a period where one tenant leaves and another can’t be found immediately.
-The property sits empty for a few months and so rental income for the year is lower.
+The property sits empty for a few months so rental income for the year is lower.

-Panic selling in that situation would mean putting the house up for sale immediately at a knock down price, perhaps 20% below its true market value, just to get rid of the place.
+Panic selling in that situation would mean putting the house up for sale immediately at a knockdown price, perhaps 20% below its true market value, just to get rid of the place.

-To me that is just crazy.
+To me, that is just crazy.
 It locks in a massive capital loss just because income has dropped a little bit for a little while.
 The property is still there, its basic ability to generate an income is no different, and in time the income may well bounce back to where it “should” be.
 The same could easily be said of Centrica or any other defensive dividend payer.

-The same sort of situation led investors to sell Aviva after it cut its dividend in 2013, causing them to miss out when the share price rebounded massively shortly after (a roller coaster ride which I went through myself).
+The same sort of situation led investors to sell Aviva after it cut its dividend in 2013, causing them to miss out when the share price rebounded massively shortly after (a roller coaster ride that I went through myself).